-- 1. Statement of Purpose Medicine Hat Catholic Board of Education is committed to providing welcoming, caring, respectful and safe learning environments that respect diversity and a sense of belonging for students that includes the establishment of a code of conduct for students that address bullying behaviour.
+1. Statement of Purpose - Medicine Hat Catholic Board of Education is committed to providing welcoming, caring, respectful and safe learning environments that respect diversity and a sense of belonging for students that includes the establishment of a code of conduct for students that address bullying behaviour.
 Medicine Hat Catholic Board of Education affirms the rights, as provided for in the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms, of the students enrolled in a school operated by the board.
 Students will not be discriminated against as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.
 (School Act Sec 45.1).
 The treatment of all persons with respect and dignity is a core value within the District.
 Expectations for student conduct arise from School Act requirements and the school district's Catholic values.
-In our ministry, we value and celebrate: - Teaching and living our Catholic faith - Our Catholic traditions - Our ability to offer a full range of educational programs for all students - That every child is a unique creation who possesses an intrinsic dignity which must always be respected - Parents as primary educators.
-Parents have the first responsibility for the education of their children - 2.
-Definition of Bullying Section 1.1 (b.1) Alberta School Act, defines "bullying" as " repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual's reputation." - 3.
-Communication The Student Code of Conduct must be: - Made publicly available - Reviewed every year, and - Provided to all staff, students and parents/legal guardians - 4.
-The Alberta Human Rights Act Our priority is to ensure that all of our students are provided with a respectful and compassionate school environment rooted in Catholic values and teachings.
-This includes - Adhering to the Alberta Human Rights Act - Respecting School authorities and School and District property, as well as, the property of others - 5.
-Shared Responsibility - Medicine Hat Catholic Board of Education recognizes that responsibility for student conduct is a shared responsibility between the District, students, their parents/guardians and the broader community.
+In our ministry, we value and celebrate:

+- Teaching and living our Catholic faith - Our Catholic traditions - Our ability to offer a full range of educational programs for all students - That every child is a unique creation who possesses an intrinsic dignity which must always be respected - Parents as primary educators.
+Parents have the first responsibility for the education of their children

+2. Definition of Bullying - Section 1.1 (b.1) Alberta School Act, defines "bullying" as " repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual's reputation."

+3. Communication - The Student Code of Conduct must be:

+- Made publicly available

+- Reviewed every year, and

+- Provided to all staff, students and parents/legal guardians

+4. The Alberta Human Rights Act - Our priority is to ensure that all of our students are provided with a respectful and compassionate school environment rooted in Catholic values and teachings.
+This includes

+- Adhering to the Alberta Human Rights Act - Respecting School authorities and School and District property, as well as, the property of others the District, students, their parents/guardians and the broader community.
 The students in our District are expected to behave in a virtuous manner that is charitable, courteous, respectful of others and supportive of the school philosophy and the goals of Catholic education.